danielhrisca/asammdf/README.md

 * for version 3

-    * functionality related to sample reduction block
+    * functionality related to sample reduction block: the samples reduction blocks are simply ignored

 * for version 4

-    * functionality related to sample reduction block
+    * functionality related to sample reduction block: the samples reduction blocks are simply ignored
-    * handling of channel hierarchy
+    * handling of channel hierarchy: channel hierarchy is ignored
-    * full handling of bus logging measurements
+    * full handling of bus logging measurements: currently only CAN bus logging is implemented with the ability to *get* signals defined in the attached CAN database (.arxml or .dbc)
-    * handling of unfinished measurements (mdf 4)
+    * handling of unfinished measurements (mdf 4): warnings are logged based on the unfinished status flags but no further steps are taken to sanitize the measurement
     * full support for remaining mdf 4 channel arrays types
-    * xml schema for MDBLOCK
+    * xml schema for MDBLOCK: most metadata stored in the comment blocks will not be available
-    * full handling of event blocks
+    * full handling of event blocks: events are transfered to the new files (in case of calling methods that return new *MDF* objects) but no new events can be created
-    * channels with default X axis
+    * channels with default X axis: the defaukt X axis is ignored and the channel group's master channel is used
-    * chanenls with reference to attachment

 # Usage